 Are you a landowner keen to cash in on your land?
 If you have a site that may be suitable for a new housing development, now is an excellent time to realise the value of your asset.
 With the ongoing housing crisis and the UK government’s goal to deliver 300,000 new homes per annum for the next five years or so, there’s never been a better time to sell your land.

-As a leading land estate agent in the South East, Land & Brand New Homes are an authority on all aspects of land disposal, acquisition and development.
+As a leading land estate agent in the South East, Land & Brand New Homes is an authority on all aspects of land disposal, acquisition and development.
 Working together with landowners and house builders, we provide expert advice and guidance to bring development sites to fruition.

 For landowners, there are three main ways you can sell a plot of land.